Stephen E. Gregg [+]

 Stephen E. Gregg is Senior Lecturer in Religious Studies at the University of Wolverhampton, and Hon.
 Secretary of the British Association for the Study of Religions.
 He studied at the University of Wales, Lampeter, and has previously taught at the University of Wales, and Liverpool Hope University.
 His work focuses upon minority communities and muted voices in contemporary religion, and method and theory in the Study of Religion.
 Recent and in-press books include Jesus Beyond Christianity (Oxford University Press, 2010 with Gregory A. Barker) Engaging with Living Religion (Routledge, 2015 with Lynne Scholefield), A Universal Advaita: Swami Vivekananda and Non-Hindu Traditions (Routledge, forthcoming) and The Bloomsbury Handbook on Studying Christians (Bloomsbury, forthcoming with George D. Chryssides).

-Introduction to the volume.
+Preface to the volume.